Asymptotic Analysis of Nonlinear One-Bit Precoding in Massive MIMO Systems via Approximate Message Passing: Introduction

 \subsection{Our Contributions}

 This paper focuses on the asymptotic performance analysis of nonlinear one-bit precoding.
-Specifically, we investigate a convex-relaxation-then-quantization (CRQ) precoding scheme, where the transmit signal is obtained by solving a convex relaxation of the MMSE model, followed by one-bit quantization.
-The considered scheme encompasses SQUID—a widely adopted nonlinear one-bit precoding method—as a special case~\cite{SQUID}.
+We investigate a specific CRQ precoding scheme tailored to the one-bit minimum mean square error (MMSE) formulation under a real-valued system model with independently and identically distributed (i.i.d.)
+Gaussian channel coefficients.
+The considered scheme encompasses SQUID~\cite{SQUID}, a widely adopted nonlinear one-bit precoding method, as a special case.
 Building on our analytical results, we further derive the optimal regularization parameters for the considered model.
 The key contributions of this paper are summarized as follows:

 \begin{itemize} \item \textit{Approximate Message Passing (AMP)-Based Analytical Framework}: We develop a novel analytical framework based on the AMP framework \cite{donoho2009message,AMP,feng2022unifying,LASSO,elasticnet} and its state evolution theory to rigorously characterize the asymptotic empirical distribution of $\mathbf{H} q(\hat{\mathbf{x}})$, where $\mathbf{H}$ is the channel matrix, $\hat{\mathbf{x}}$ is the solution to the relaxation model, and $q(\cdot)$ represents the one-bit quantization function.
-This framework is general and applicable to a broad class of nonlinear functions $q(\cdot)$, enabling systematic analysis of various nonlinear effects at the transmitter side, such as multi-bit quantization and hardware impairments.

-\item \textit{Asymptotic SEP Analysis}: Utilizing the proposed AMP-based analytical framework, we derive the asymptotic SEP of the considered precoding scheme.
+The key technical ingredient is an auxiliary AMP iteration that properly incorporates the nonlinear mapping $q(\cdot)$, which enables a state-evolution-based analysis of the desired distribution.
+The proposed framework applies to a broad class of nonlinear functions $q(\cdot)$, allowing the analysis of various transmitter-side nonlinear effects, such as multi-bit quantization and other hardware impairments.
+From a broader analytical perspective, the proposed technique opens a new avenue for analyzing nonlinear post-processing of convex optimization solutions and may be extended to non-Gaussian measurement matrices. \item \textit{Asymptotic SEP Analysis}: Utilizing the proposed AMP-based analytical framework, we derive the asymptotic SEP of the considered precoding scheme.
 Our analysis quantifies the impact of system parameters, including additive noise power and user-to-antenna ratio, as well as regularization parameters in the considered model, on SEP performance.
 As a notable special case, our analysis provides a theoretical performance characterization of the popular SQUID precoder, offering insights into its empirical effectiveness.

 \item \textit{Optimal Regularization Parameters}: Our empirical results suggest that the $\ell_\infty^2$ regularizer, when paired with an optimally chosen regularization parameter, achieves optimal SEP performance within a broad class of convex regularization functions.
 To theoretically substantiate this observation, we { derive the optimal regularization parameters for our considered relaxation model, which corresponds to the composite regularizer ${\lambda}\|\mathbf{x}\|_\infty^2 + \rho\|\mathbf{x}\|^2$.} We prove that the optimal choice of $\rho$ is zero, thereby establishing the optimality of the $\ell_\infty^2$ regularizer within this mixed regularization class. \end{itemize}